 Variables dates ---- o If a claim or loan is paid in full after the campaign return is filed, the official agent must submit an updated return within 30 days after the final payment.
-Candidate and all support auditor's reif required. auditor's reif required.
-If the candidate advantages of person or enthrough an utestamentary the Candidate Advantages of the candidate advantag
+Candidate and all support auditor's reif required.
+If the candidate advantages of person or enthrough an utestamentary the Candidate Advantages of the candidate advantages of